portfringe 2019: june 13-22

 — Another insider tip — short show applications have a higher likelihood of making it into the festival.
 Nearly all short-format applicants are offered placement in the festival, as short-format shows with favorable lottery numbers require additional short-format shows to create a multi-feature event.
 [Another way to think of it – if there are three unique short shows in one 60-minute performance slot, they are effectively sharing the same, most favorable, lottery number of the three — which then moves two more applicants into more favorable positions].

 PortFringe venues are a mix of non-traditional theater spaces.
 Our smallest venues have seating for roughly 30 people, and our largest venues can accommodate about up to 100.
 Included Tech: Each venue is equipped with basic lighting and audio playback capabilities.
 There is NO storage for props and set pieces at PortFringe venues.
 Tech NOT provided: (note: while some venues might include the following items, they are not guaranteed by PortFringe.
 Please be as explicit as possible in your application) aerial rigging points, projectors, projection screens/surfaces, microphones, amps, musical instruments (including pianos).

 Ticket Prices and Artist Payouts:

 PortFringe returns 100% of ticket sales back to our Artists.

 PortFringe sells a limited number of show-specific single tickets, online and in advance of the festival week.
-Once the festival begins, all sales are for general admission, passes that can be used for any show on a rush-admission basis.
-Prices for all passes have been raised in 2018 to ensure a better balance between audience affordability and maximum Artist payout.
+Once the festival begins, all sales are for general admission passes that can be used for any show on a rush-admission basis.
+Prices for all passes were raised in 2018 to ensure a better balance between audience affordability and maximum Artist payout.
 Most ticket sales are single or three-show passes.

 Artists can expect to receive the following prices (which do not include a separate $1 surcharge assessed to audience members to offset box office handling).